OpenPecha/Toolkit/docs/docs/developer/pecha.md

 After adding all the bases and layer, call `pecha.save()` to save bases and layers.

 ## Update Base layer
-In order to update a base, we need to know the `base_name` of base that we want update.
+In order to update a base, we need to know the `base_name` of base that we want to update.

 ```python
 {!../../docs_src/developer/pecha/update_base_layer.py!}